toolsforresearch/TFRcustomToken/README.md

          /**

 # Installation
 Installation of the plugin is like any other LimeSurvey plugin.
-Upload (or git clone) the plugin to a directory TFRcustomToken in the plugin directory (directly under LimeSurvey's root directory).
+Upload (or git clone) the plugin to a directory TFRcustomToken in the plugins directory (directly under LimeSurvey's root directory).
 You will need FTP access to upload the plugin.
 The plugin should be recognized automatically.
 If you activate the plugin it does not do anything yet.

 # Global configuration
 None (yet).
 Only activate ar deacticate.